-Stress fractures account for up to 20% of sports injuries today.
-Because the bones in your ankles and feet bear all your weight, these fractures often happen in the lower body.
+Stress bone fractures account for up to 20% of sports injuries today.
+Because the bones in your ankles and feet bear all your weight, these bone fractures often happen in the lower body.
 At Cortese Foot & Ankle Clinic in Normal and Pontiac, Illinois, everything you need for foot and ankle fracture care is available on site.
 Expert podiatrists Craig Cortese, DPM, FACFAS, Steve Yeschek, DPM, and Carl Cortese, BS, DPM, FACFAS, skillfully assess your fracture and then prescribe effective treatments to get you back on your feet without pain.
 Call the office nearest you or book an appointment online.

 The most common sites for foot stress fractures are the second and third metatarsal bones, two of the long bones on top of your foot.
 They can also happen in your heel, fibula, and the navicular bone in your midfoot.

-Foot and ankle stress fractures usually happen when you work your muscles too hard or too long.
+Foot and ankle stress bone fractures usually happen when you work your muscles too hard or too long.
 This leaves them working at less-than-peak efficiency.
-When your muscles can't effectively absorb shock from frequent impacts, that force is transferred to your bones causing fractures to develop.
+When your muscles can't effectively absorb shock from frequent impacts, that force is transferred to your bones causing bone fractures to develop.

-Many athletes, including runners, dancers, gymnasts, and basketball players, develop stress fractures.
+Many athletes, including runners, dancers, gymnasts, and basketball players, develop stress bone fractures.
 If you change any aspect of your regular workout routine, whether it’s the frequency, length, or exertion level, it can cause a stress fracture.

 The wrong type of footwear, whether it’s ill-fitting, worn, or too-rigid, can put you at risk for a stress fracture.
 Surface changes, like running on an indoor wood track and then switching to an outdoor dirt track, can also put you at risk.